FamilySearch/pewpew/README.md

 the `session` provider would be given the value `"abc123"` if the status code was less than 400 otherwise nothing would be sent to the `session` provider.

 ##### Example 2
-If we have an HTTP response with the following body:
+With an HTTP response with the following body:

 ```json
 {